ygtakky/patika-bootcamp-case/README.md

 ## Case project done for the Eçözüm Bootcamp

-- This site was done mainly with React, antd and react-router-dom
+- This site was done mainly with React, Redux Toolkit, antd and react-router-dom

 # Demo of the website